A Comprehensive Guide to Developing an Effective Contingency Plan for Your Business

 1. What exactly is a contingency plan?

 A contingency plan is a predetermined strategy enabling a business to manage risks effectively during crises.
-This strategy is crafted well ahead of time, aimed at minimizing operational disruptions.
+This strategy is crafted well ahead of time, aimed at minimizing operational disruptions, similar to how OKR management tools help organizations prepare for strategic execution.

 2. What purpose does a contingency plan serve?